safdar23/AI-Agents/Autogen Agents/README.md

 # Agents Description

-**Autogen-multi-agentchat.ipynb Notebook** demonstrates the AutoGen multi-agent communication**.
+**Autogen-multi-agentchatNotebook** demonstrates the AutoGen multi-agent communication**.
 The three agents defined in these notebooks are activated based on the customer intent and type of information requested.
 Agents switching happens on the context of the ask

 **COGsearch agent** is responsible for retrieving data from enterprise internal sources, I have used Azure AI Search, please feel free to update to connect to different enterpise data sources